FuelLabs/sway-examples/README.md

 #### Token Airdrop

-- Learn how to work with Merkle trees in Sway to mint tokens across multiple addresses.
+- Learn how to work with merkle trees in Sway to distrubute native tokens across multiple addresses.

 #### Counter Dapp